A deeper look at perceptual inference

 $$p(s \mid o) = \frac{p(o, s)}{p(o)} = \frac{p(o \mid s)p(s)}{p(o)} = \frac{p(o \mid s)p(s)}{\sum_s p(o \mid s)p(s)}$$

-• \(p(o, s)\) is the brains generative model.
-It models how observations and states are related in general. \(p(o, s) = p(o \mid s)p(s)\) where:
+\(p(o, s)\) is the brains generative model.
+It models how observations and mental states are related in general.
+It packs all information needed for perceptual inference.

 The last piece of Bayes’ theorem is the evidence \(p(o)\).
 It is simply the overall probability of a certain observation \(o\).
-It would ideally need to be calculated using the law of total probability by summing up the contributions to \(p(o)\) from all possible states in \(\pmb{S}\):
+It would ideally need to be calculated using the law of total probability by summing up the contributions to \(p(o)\) from all possible mental states in \(\pmb{S}\):

 $$p(o) = \sum_{s} p(o \mid s)p(s)$$